shaughnlgh/m2-dev/docs/phpstorm-config.md

 again, then go to `PHPStorm preferences > PHP > Quality Tools`.

 For `PHP_CodeSniffer` click on the `...` button.
 This will bring up a `PHP_CodeSniffer` modal that we previously updated.
-Now on the `PHP_CodeSniffer inspection` link located at the bottom of the modal.
+Click on the `PHP_CodeSniffer inspection` link located at the bottom of the modal.

 ![Quality Tools 5](images/quality-tools-5.png)